openedx/frontend-build/README.rst

 This project leverages the command line interface for webpack, jest, eslint, and babel.
 Because of this, local development can be tricky.
-The easiest way to do local development on this project is to put it inside a project where it will be used and running ``npm i -D ./frontend-build``.
-Most of the time this should put install dependencies in the right location, but it's not fool proof.
-If you run into errors that say something like "webpack: command not found" you have two options.
+The easiest way to do local development on this project is to either run scripts inside the project in example or to test with an existing project you can do the following:

-1. Delete the node_modules directories from the host project and this one and re-run ``npm i -D ./frontend-build`` from the host project.
+1. Delete the node_modules directories in the host project:

-2. Pack this project and install it by running
+   ``rm -rf node_modules/``

-``npm install $(npm pack ../frontend-build/ | tail -1)``.
-This should work every time but you will need to run it every time you make changes to this project.
+2. Install the development version of frontend-build ``npm i --save-dev @edx/frontend-build@file:../frontend-build``.

 .. |Build Status| image:: https://api.travis-ci.org/edx/frontend-build.svg?branch=master